 You can use InfraNodus to build mindmaps automatically using text input.
-The advantage of this approach to mindmapping is that you don't have to decide beforehand what the central idea is.
-Rather, our powerful graph analysis algorithms will detect the most influential clusters and elements for you.
-You can then have an overview of your ideas and detect the structural gaps: the areas of your mind map with a high potential for new interesting discoveries.
+The advantage of this approach to mind mapping is that you don't have to decide beforehand what the central idea is.
+You can just start writing and use plain text to build your maps, which is much quicker than using standard mindmap editors.

 Mind Mapping with Text, Step-by-Step Process

 Open a new graph in InfraNodus.
 Choose the Mind Mapping app.